 These cutting-edge technologies can start addressing concrete infrastructure’s carbon footprint, but barriers still exist.

-In a study published Feb.
-8, three of us looked at the lifecycle emissions from infusing CO2 into concrete and found that estimates did not always account for emissions from CO2 capture, transportation and use.
+In a study published in 2021, three of us looked at the lifecycle emissions from infusing CO2 into concrete and found that estimates did not always account for emissions from CO2 capture, transportation and use.
 With colleagues, we came up with strategies for ensuring that carbon curing has a strong emissions benefit.

 Overall, we recommend developing a standard CO2 curing protocol.
 Lab experiments show that CO2 curing can improve concrete’s strength and durability, but results vary with specific curing procedures and concrete mixes.
 Research can improve the conditions and the timing of steps in the curing process to increase concrete’s performance.
 Electricity use – the largest emissions source during curing – can also be reduced by streamlining the process and possibly by using waste heat.

 Advanced concrete mixes, bendable concrete in particular, already begin to address these issues by increasing durability.

 In 2020, a wide range of companies announced steps to reduce their emissions.
 However, government investment and procurement policies are still needed to transform the construction industry.